Affiliate links on Android Authority may earn us a commission. Learn more.

 Selective edits using the brush tool

 The brush function can be used to make selective edits to your image.
 I want to add a more dramatic look to the sky, ocean, and sand in the background, without affecting the wooden statue.
 To do this, I will go to TOOLS and tap on Brush within Snapseed’s parameters.
-This section will give me the option to edit exposure, temperature, saturation, and more locally.
+This section will allow me to edit exposure, temperature, saturation, and more locally.
 In this case, I want to saturate the background, so I will select Saturation and bring the parameter up to 10.
 After doing this, one can drag a finger over the areas that need change.

 Tap on the eye icon to see the affected areas highlighted in red.
 If you accidentally edited sections you didn’t want to, bring the saturation level down to zero (labeled “eraser”) and drag your finger over the affected areas.

 Get rid of unwanted objects using Snapseed

 Have you ever taken an amazing picture only to find out an ugly piece of trash ruined it?
 It happens to the best of us.
 Healing makes it possible to highlight objects or elements you want gone.
-Snapseed’s smart fill then takes information from the object’s surroundings and intelligently cleans the picture.
-I will get rid of some of the seaweed in the sand and the rocks to the right of the image.
+Snapseed’s smart fill takes information from the object’s surroundings and intelligently cleans the picture.
+I will remove some of the seaweed in the sand and the rocks to the right of the image.

 To do this, go to TOOLS and select the Healing option.
 You can zoom in and out to get a better look at imperfections and change the size of your healing brush.
 When ready, drag your finger over whatever you want to remove, and the application will work its magic.
-Keep in mind it’s not always perfect, especially if you want to remove elements that take a large part of the frame.
+Remember, it’s not always perfect, especially if you want to remove elements that take a large part of the frame.

 Snapseed editing results